esbenlykke/sleep_study/README.md

 ## Install requirements

-Download and install [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) and run the following command from terminal to create an environment with all necessary software:
+Use [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) to create an environment with all necessary software by running the following command in terminal :

 ```
 mamba env create -f envirenment.yml